 All vaccines contain antigens, which stimulate your pet's immune system into producing disease-fighting antibodies.
 The antibodies target and eliminate these antigens, strengthening the immune system and giving your pet greater resistance against infection.

-Planning Your Pet's Vaccination Schedule
+Planning Your Cat and Dog's Vaccination Schedule

 During your pet's wellness exam, we explain their vaccine options and why they're needed.
 Furthermore, we ask questions and want to learn as much about your pet's lifestyle as possible.
 There are several factors that help us decide which vaccines will best improve your pet's overall health: